-Marietta dentists Dr. Michael Mulkey and Dr. Melissa Kennedy provide tooth replacement options for lost or missing teeth.
+Marietta dentists Dr. Michael Mulkey and our team provide tooth replacement options for lost or missing teeth.
 Our dentists will help you choose which options is best based on your dental health and personal goals and budget.

 Why Replace Missing Teeth

 Types of Dentures

 The dentists at Lost Mountain Dental offer several types of dentures.
 We will help you select the best one that matches your needs, goals and budget.

 We call the dentures that we offer in our Marietta dental office “cosmetic dentures” because they are highly aesthetic and look and feel just like natural teeth.
 The dentures that our dental care team at Lost Mountain Dental offers will fit snugly in your mouth.

 There are mainly two types of dentures: Full Dentures and Partial Dentures.
 Full dentures replace all of a person’s upper or lower teeth.
 A partial denture replace many missing teeth, similar to a dental bridge.

 A denture can either be removable or fixed.
 Dental implants anchor fixed dentures, and are often called implant-supported dentures.

 Implant Supported Dentures

 Implant supported dentures, simply known as implant dentures, have an extremely high success rate and level of patient satisfaction.
 While there is a greater investment for implant dentures, they do provide prime long-term benefits over removable dentures.

 - Secure fit, no worries about dentures falling out when you eat or speak